 This Lemon Blackberry Baked Pancake makes breakfast almost too easy.
-Drop your spatula, skip the stovetop and enjoy a toaster oven baked pancake instead!
+Drop your spatula, skip the stovetop and enjoy a toaster oven-baked pancake instead!

-This Lemon Blackberry Baked Pancake is one of those little effort – big reward, keep it in your back pocket recipes.
+This baked pancake is one of those little effort, big reward, keep-it-in-your-back-pocket recipes.

 The kind of recipe where you can quickly mix all of the ingredients together, pop it in the toaster oven and TA-DA!

 Each little lemon blackberry baked pancake bite is filled with tangy buttermilk, bright citrus, and tart fresh berries!